vermicida/data-streaming-spark/README.md

 Below are some screenshots of the application and its monitoring.

-These are the terminal session:
+These are the terminal sessions:

 - Upper left: Terminal 1, `docker-compose` task.
 - Lower left: Terminal 2, `run_producer.sh` script.